 The Star Tribune writes, “Miss Evers Boys is a play that should be seen for its telling message and its theatrical power.”

 The play is remounted in 1991 as the centerpiece of a National Symposium on the Legacy of the Tuskegee Syphilis Study.
-Led by Bonnie Morris, partnering with Art Caplan of the U of M's Center for Biomedical Ethics and Kenyari Bellfield of the Urban Coalition, the Symposium includes researchers, scholars, legislators, health care leaders, community health workers.
+Led by Bonnie Morris, partnering with Art Caplan of the U of MN's Center for Biomedical Ethics,Dr. Cassius Ellis Dean of the University of Mn Medical School and Kenyari Bellfield of the Urban Coalition, the Symposium includes researchers, scholars, legislators, health care leaders, community health workers.
 The United States Public Health Service began the Tuskegee Study in 1932 and continued it over 40 years.
 When the Study ended, led by Massachusetts’s Senator Ted Kennedy and Minnesota's Senator Walter Mondale the Senate initiated hearings to investigate how this could have happened.
-Here in Minneapolis, at the Symposium is the first time a member of the government, Secretary of Health and Human Services, Louis Sullivan condemned the Study.
+Here in Minneapolis, at the Symposium is the first time a member of the government,the Secretary of Health and Human Services, Dr. Louis Sullivan condemned the Study.

 In 1997 It is made into an HBO movie by Laurence Fishbourne with Alfre Woodard, Joe Morton, Ossie Davis, Babatunde, E.G. Marshall.
 Alfre Woodard wins the Emmy, A Golden Globe and a Screen Actors Guild award for her performance as Nurse Eunice Evers.